4ykh4nCyb3r/4ykh4nCyb3r.github.io/_posts/2025-12-18-lab01_websockets.md

 ## 6. Static Analysis (Semgrep)

+**The Logic:**

-**The Logic:We are identifying instances where a string derived from a WebSocket message is passed to a broadcast/send function without being passed through a known sanitizer like `htmlEscape` or `Encode`.**
+We are identifying instances where a string derived from a WebSocket message is passed to a broadcast/send function without being passed through a known sanitizer like `htmlEscape` or `Encode`.

 ### Java Rule